geiser/tertiary-study-of-gamification/README.md

 ![Conver the annotation into notes](figs/04screenshot.png)
 ![Note of Validation](figs/05screenshot.png)

-After the validation, the _main reviewer_ can solve and accept the troubles and suggestion pointed by the _second reviewer_.
+After the validation, the _main reviewer_ can solve the troubles and/or accept the suggestion pointed by the _second reviewer_.
-If there is a disagreement between the _main reviewer_ and _second reviewer_, a _third review_ will be assigned to solve the disagreement at the end of the data extraction process.
+If there is a disagreement between the _main reviewer_ and _second reviewer_, a _third reviewer_ will be assigned to solve the disagreement at the end of the data extraction process.